RaceClocker supports various race start formats that are common across many sports. Our start options are:

 Any timing action can be monitored live through this history viewer.
 As soon as a timer button is pressed in the timekeeper app, the result will appear in the history (as well as in the dashboard itself).
 History includes each and every timing action that a timekeeper makes, like non-assigned 2-step timings, laps in a lap race, undone timings, reassigns etc. etc. The History view is also included in the actual timekeeping app on a separate tab.

 In some race types penalties can be assigned to crews or participants based on a jury or referee decision.
 The edit mode in the Timer Dashboard enables the race manager to add a time penalty to any of the participants.
 The penalty in seconds will be added to the overall time and indicated in an additional column, both in the dashboard as well as in the ranked results.
-Additionally the race manager can set a participant manually to DNS (did not start), DNF (did not finish) or DQ (Disqualified).
+A short message can be included to clarify why the penalty was included.
+Additionally, the race manager can set a participant manually to DNS (did not start), DNF (did not finish) or DQ (Disqualified).

 An applied penalty does affect the result and ranking.
 It does not change the speed or pace.